biomarkersParkinson/paradigma/README.md

 ## License

-`dbpd` was created by Peter Kok, Vedran Kasalica, Erik Post, Kars Veldkamp, Nienke Timmermans, Diogo Coutinho Soriano, Luc Evers.
+`paradigma` was created by Peter Kok, Vedran Kasalica, Erik Post, Kars Veldkamp, Nienke Timmermans, Diogo Coutinho Soriano, Luc Evers.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits

-`dbpd` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`paradigma` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).